 Institutional Investor and Proxy Adviser Voting Guidelines

 In Australia, shareholders of companies vest the board of directors with the power to manage the affairs of the company under the company’s constitution.
-However, for significant public companies, the management and oversight of the company will usually be divided between the board (which may be comprised of a mix of executive and non-executive directors) and the management team (which are typically executives of the company).
+For significant public companies, the management and oversight of the company will usually be divided between the board (which may be comprised of a mix of executive and non-executive directors) and the management team (typically executives of the company).
 The size and composition of the board and specific responsibilities of management roles will depend on the type and size of the company.

 The board of directors is appointed by shareholders and oversees the management team and the governance of the company.
 The board is led by a chairperson, who is typically elected by the members of the board.

-The board of a publicly listed company is usually comprised of a majority of non-executive directors (often, independent non-executive directors) and a small number of executive directors, for example the Chief Executive Officer (CEO).
-The ASX Corporate Governance Principles provide specific recommendations in relation to the composition and independence of listed company boards and board committees (see 4.3 Board Composition Requirements/Recommendations, below).
+The board of a publicly listed company is usually comprised of a majority of non-executive directors (often, independent non-executive directors) and a small number of executive directors, for example the CEO.
+The ASX Corporate Governance Principles provide specific recommendations in relation to the composition and independence of listed company boards and board committees (see 4.3 Board Composition Requirements/Recommendations).